Child Pornography Defense Attorney Massachusetts

 Possible Defenses Under Massachusetts Law

-Lack of Possession or Control: Possession requires the ability to exercise control over the material.
-Shared computers, hacked accounts, malware, or unauthorized access by others may establish that the defendant did not possess the material.
+Possession requires the ability to exercise control over the material.
+Shared computers, hacked accounts, open wireless networks, malware installations, or unauthorized access by another person in the household can establish that the defendant did not have dominion and control over the material.
+Forensic computer experts can be critical to presenting this defense effectively.

-Bona Fide Purpose Defense (Dissemination): Massachusetts law provides that dissemination for legitimate scientific, medical, or educational purposes for a school, museum, or library may establish lack of lascivious intent.
+Massachusetts law provides that dissemination for legitimate scientific, medical, or educational purposes for a school, museum, or library establishes lack of lascivious intent.
+When the circumstances support it, this affirmative defense applies to dissemination charges.Every case is different.

-Do not speak to police or investigators without an attorney present
+Do not speak to police or investigators without an attorney present -- anything you say can and will be used against you

-Do not consent to searches of your computer, phone, or other devices
+Do not consent to searches of your computer, phone, or other devices without speaking to a lawyer first

 Do not discuss the allegations with anyone except your attorney